Shaila-Mukherjee/my-codef-site/content/_index.md

 ---

-Financial instituations are looking for individuals who are:
+Financial institutions are looking for individuals who are:

 - <p class="tl">self - starters </p>